-With our Welsh lessons for Helping at home 2 you will learn "Helping at home 2" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 More sentences for things you do to help.
+With our Welsh lessons you will learn the topic "Helping at home 2" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 more sentences for things you do to help.

 |1||Dw i'n ysgubo.||I sweep the floor.|